oracle-samples/oracle-timesten-samples/languages/python/README.md

 * Seeds one expired authorization record
 * Processes sample payment authorization requests
 * Shows idempotent replay for a repeated payment request
+* Rereads the stored decision if a concurrent request inserts the same key
 * Stores request and decision metadata in JSON
 * Summarizes active authorizations by tenant/account/status
 * Deletes expired authorization records